lawrennd/old_talks/_systems/includes/nigeria-nmis-sql.md

 A typical machine learning installation might have you running a database from a cloud service (such as AWS, Azure or Google Cloud Platform).
 That cloud service would host the database for you, and you would pay according to the number of queries made.

 Many start-up companies were formed on the back of a `MySQL` server hosted on top of AWS.
-Although since MySQL was sold to Sun, and then passed on to Oracle, the open source community seems to have turned its attention to `MariaDB`, here's the [AWS instructions on how to set up `MariaDB`](https://aws.amazon.com/getting-started/hands-on/create-mariadb-db/).
+Although since MySQL was sold to Sun, and then passed on to Oracle, the open source community has turned its attention to `MariaDB`, here's the [AWS instructions on how to set up `MariaDB`](https://aws.amazon.com/getting-started/hands-on/create-mariadb-db/).

-If you were designing your own ride hailing app, or any other major commercial software you would want to investigate whether you would need to set up a central SQL server in one of these frameworks.
+If you were designing your own ride hailing app, or any other major commercial software you would want to investigate whether you would need to set up a central SQL server in one of these frameworks.}

 \ifndef{databaseType}
   \define{databaseType}{sqlite}
 \endif
 \ifeq{databaseType}{sqlite}
   \include{_systems/includes/nigeria-nmis-sqlite.md}
-\else\ifeq{databaseType}{mariadb}
+\else
+  \ifeq{databaseType}{mariadb}
     \include{_systems/includes/nigeria-nmis-mariadb.md}
-\endif\endif
+  \endif
+\endif

 \notes{\subsection{Accessing the SQL Database}